gammaswap/v1-core/README.md

 ## Publishing NPM Packages

-Commits to main branch trigger an npm package publishing event
+To publish an npm package follow the following steps

+1. Bump the package.json version to the next level (either major, minor, or patch version)
-To avoid publishing a package, add 'skip publish' to the comment section of a commit to the main branch (e.g. when merging a pull request)
+2. commit to the main branch adding 'publish package' in the comment section of the commit (e.g. when merging a pull request)

+### Rules for updating package.json version

+1. If change does not break interface, then it's a patch version update
+2. If change breaks interface, then it's a minor version update
+3. If change is for a new product release to public, it's a major version update